CityOfNewYork/nyco-rss-2-json/README.md

 # nyco-rss-2-json

-An AWS Lambda function that parses RSS into JSON for self-hosting.
+A self hosted RSS into JSON proxy using AWS Lambda.

 ## To Deploy: